 When it comes to landscape photography, some really important things to consider are megapixels and a wide-angle view.
-In the Budget Pick kit, you get a Nikon D5500 which has 24-mega-pixel and also a Sigma 10-20mm wide-angle lens which will capture almost any view.
+In the Budget Pick kit, you get a Nikon D5500 which has 24-megapixel and also a Sigma 10-20mm wide-angle lens which will capture almost any view.
 You will also get a cheap but very steady tripod with a ball head.
-This kit will certainly get you up and off the couch and taking scenic landscape photos very quick.
+This kit will certainly get you up and off the couch and taking scenic landscape photos very quickly.

 Top of the Line

 If you have the money to spend and want the best gear possible, the Canon 5D Mark III is a fantastic camera to use for any type of photography but especially for landscape photography.
 Also, combining that with the Canon 17-40mm lens will give you a wide-angle, sharp photo.
 The Vanguard tripod is also a high-quality built tripod that will surely handle even the toughest trips.